Our suppliers adhere to the South African bargaining councils' employment requirements.

-The health and well-being of staff members are invaluable.
+The health and well-being of our staff members is invaluable.

-Youth development has been a focus of our CEO for the past 20 years.
+Youth development has been our CEO’s focus for the past 20 years.

-“As a young, impressionable 19 year old, desperate to break into the fashion industry, meeting the dynamic, passionate Amanda was a dream come true.
+“As a young, impressionable 19-year-old, desperate to break into the fashion industry, meeting the dynamic, passionate Amanda was a dream come true.
 Being a trainee buyer under Amanda was the best learning experience I could have wished for.
-Having been in this industry for 17 years now.
-I still find moments when I am making a decision on a design or negotiating with a supplier and it feels like Amanda is in my head reminding of all I have learned.”
+Having been in this industry for 17 years now, I still find moments when I am making a decision on a design or negotiating with a supplier and it feels like Amanda is in my head reminding me of all I have learned.”

-“Just over six years ago, while working as an assistant to the MD at Polo clothing.
-Amanda approached me to assist her in her role as merchandise and planning manager for the Polo stand-alone stores.
-Under her guidance and mentorship in felt like a completed my Master’s degree.
+“Just over six years ago, while working as an assistant to the MD at Polo clothing, Amanda approached me to assist her in her role as merchandise and planning manager for the Polo stand-alone stores.
+Under her guidance and mentorship it felt like I completed my Master’s degree.
 I learned the intricacies of setting up a retail reporting system, buying and planning across multiple categories, visual merchandising, and operations.
-Amanda’s diverse skill set afforded me the opportunity of learning the full spectrum of retail principles and practices and resulted in being Headhunted by Mango South Africa and two years later Burberry.
-My two years of training under Amanda has stood me in such good stead and has literally catapulted Amanda’s passion tenacity, knowledge and standing in the industry is enviable.”
+Amanda’s diverse skill set afforded me the opportunity of learning the full spectrum of retail principles and practices and resulted in my being headhunted by Mango South Africa and, two years, later Burberry.
+My two years of training under Amanda have stood me in such good stead.
+Amanda’s passion, tenacity, knowledge and standing in the industry are enviable.”

 Evolution is a female-owned company with a majority of female employees.

-We use natural gas for our dying processes and we are working on solutions to reduce our use of municipal water resources.
-We are aiming to be 100% reliant on solar power in our head office by 2021.
+We use natural gas for our dying processes and are working on solutions to reduce our use of municipal water resources.
+We aim to be 100% reliant on solar power in our head office by 2021.

 We currently source 60% of our raw materials in South Africa.
 All our raw materials adhere to the international OEKA Tex standards.